bion/ko/README.md

 beats-per-minute 80
 ```

-and for notating measures in which no events occur:
+and for notating measures in which no actions occur:

 ```clojure
 silent